weiccc24/90s-handheld-game/README.md

 ## 🖨️ Enclosure Design

-The case was designed in [Fusion 360 / Tinkercad] to resemble an industrial handheld remote.
+The case was designed in [Fusion 360] to resemble an industrial handheld remote.

 - Material: PLA
 - Layer Height: 0.2 mm